 These days, Luang Prabang is (understandably) the hottest destination in Asia.
 It’s enjoyed a privileged Unesco World Heritage status since 1995, and is now considered to be the best preserved and most authentic small town in the whole of former Indochina.
 Development in Luang Prabang is small-scale and low-rise and, out of respect for its living Buddhist culture, none of the central hotels have a swimming pool.
 Traffic is light and slow, and you are as likely to be overtaking one of the rickety local vintage cars, as they are you.
 This place is a genuine boutique bolthole.

 We’re guiltily glad, though, that Amantaka sits just outside the rectangular central grid.
 Not only does it have a grand swimming pool – we do desultory laps each morning – but our suite also has its own terrace and smaller pool.
 It’s a perfect example of heritage restoration.
-Once the Catholic hospital, its clay-tiled and generously veranda’d dormitories stand sentry around an elongated, grassy central compound and it’s hard to spot the one modern addition to the pack.
+Some areas in the hotel were once the part of the Catholic hospital, its clay-tiled and generously veranda’d dormitories stand sentry around an elongated, grassy central compound and it’s hard to spot the one modern addition to the pack.
 An air of genteel and restorative calm is established within its walls; you can almost sense the wimpled nuns gliding about with tiffins while poor consumptive locals lie wanly on the beds inside.

 The suite itself is a model of understated elegance.
 Mr Smith thinks it verges on the antiseptic, but I love it.
 High ceilings accommodate the mosquito-netted four-poster bed with ease; pistachio-coloured shutters throw shadows on the white walls; the bathroom sports a jaunty art deco look with its black and white tiles and retro fan.
 All that’s missing are our linen suits, sun hats and a scratchy gramophone record for sundown.
 The common areas are very Foreign Correspondents Club too – convivial, ceiling-fanned rooms neither cavernous nor cramped.
 We take dinner in the dining room on our first night – a fiery four-course Laotian feast complete with the region’s ubiquitous speciality sausage – and think ourselves very The Year of Living Dangerously.